 Vanguard made a name for itself with its low-fee investment products, such as mutual funds and exchange-traded funds (ETFs).
 It still does this, and even non-Vanguard clients can buy Vanguard funds via a brokerage account.
 The firm also offers non-proprietary investment products and funds.
 However, it is not as agile as its competitors when it comes to trading individual equities.

-Charles Schwab, known as Schwab for short, is probably the most holistic of the three.
-While not as well known for its funds as Vanguard, Schwab still has a number of passively and actively managed funds with the option to trade individual equities.
+Charles Schwab, known as Schwab, is probably the most comprehensive of the three.
+While not as well known for its funds as Vanguard, Schwab still has a number of passively and actively managed funds and the option to trade individual equities.
 It also offers free robo-advisor services, along with human advisors, as well.

 Vanguard vs. Fidelity vs. Schwab: Fees